d3fyagency/d3fy-react-forms/README.md

 # d3fy-react-forms
-A set of react components that generates easily style-able form elements
+A set of React components to generate form elements that are easily styleable